Obama praises unions, workers' rights at White House Summit

-WASHINGTON (Reuters) - President Barack Obama called for higher blue-collar wages and benefits and promoted collective bargaining on Wednesday, courting workers’ unions in a day-long event as his advancing Pacific Rim trade deal has left many labor groups disenchanted with the White House.
+WASHINGTON, Oct 7 (Reuters) - President Barack Obama called for higher blue-collar wages and benefits and promoted collective bargaining on Wednesday, courting workers’ unions as his advancing Pacific Rim trade deal has disenchanted many labor groups.

 “I believe when people attack unions, they’re attacking the middle class,” Obama told attendees of the first-ever White House Summit on Worker Voice.

-“We’ve got to make sure ... working Americans don’t get lost in the shuffle,” he said.
+“We’ve got to make sure as we continue to move forward, both in this ‘on-demand’ economy and in the more traditional economy, that ... working Americans don’t get lost in the shuffle,” he said.
 “They can come together and they can win.”

-At the summit, Obama pointed out that the audience included House Minority Leader Nancy Pelosi, whose caucus has been skeptical of Obama’s trade discussions, and AFL-CIO President Richard Trumka, who has been highly critical of the deal.

-He said the idea for the event was borne out of a conversation with Trumka and Service Employees International Union President Mary Kay Henry, another staunch TPP opponent, who Obama called on to speak at a question-and-answer session later in the day.

-Obama cited companies like Lyft and Uber, ride-sharing services, and Handy and TaskRabbit, which help users outsource housekeeping and chores, as innovators that help increase workers’ flexibility and autonomy.
+Obama pointed to companies like Lyft and Uber, ride-sharing services, and Handy and TaskRabbit, which help users outsource housekeeping and chores, as innovators that help increase workers’ flexibility and autonomy.

 But he cautioned that such companies, which are not unionized, could also be detrimental to workers.